nais/doc/docs/persistence/README.md

 ## Availability

-Some of the storage options are only aviailable from certain environments.
+Some of the storage options are only available from certain environments.
 Make sure to check what storage options are available in your environment in the [Storage Comparison](#storage-comparison) section below.